-The Witch’s Life is a confessional poem by the writer Anne Sexton.
-The poem is made of two stanzas.
-The first of which is only nine lines and is focused on a memory from childhood.
-The second stanza is much longer at twenty-six lines and focuses on the process of aging and understanding life.
+‘The Witch’s Life’ is a confessional poem by the writer Anne Sexton.
+The poem is made of two stanzas and the first of which is only nine lines and is focused on a memory from childhood.
+Thereafter, the second stanza is much longer at twenty-six lines and focuses on the process of aging and understanding life.
 This poem is written in free verse, meaning there is no rhyme scheme and the lines range in length from one word to thirteen.

-The Witch’s Life
+Analysis of The Witch’s Life

-This piece begins with the introduction of a first-person narrator describing her childhood and particularly poignant memory of one of her neighbors.
+‘The Witch’s Life’ by Anne Sexton begins with the introduction of a first-person narrator describing her childhood and particularly poignant memory of one of her neighbors.

 This neighbor is said to be “…an old woman…whom we called The Witch.”
 The speaker goes on to describe the actions of this woman.
 How day in and day out she would watch the street from her “second story/ window.”
 The curtains that she would peer out from are described as being “wrinkled,” a clue to her life within the home.
 It is easy to imagine the interior of the house from only this one detail, dusty furniture, old furnishing, these images are simple to conjure.

 and a voice like a boulder.

+The narrator now gives a brief physical depiction of the woman.
+According to her, “She had hair like kelp/ and a voice like a boulder.”
 The choice to describe the woman’s hair as kelp-like (a type of seaweed) is an interesting one.
 It gives her an air of otherworldliness.
 Her hair would probably be long and stringy, sway back and forth like kelp in the ocean.

-Her voice is described as a boulder.
+Moreover, her voice is described as a boulder.
 It is heavy, falling from the house and striking the ground, probably shocking those who did not know she was there.
 It also has a power to it, a strength that would cause someone to stop and listen.

-…think[s] of her sometimes now
+I think of her sometimes now

+The speaker continues her narration at the beginning of the much longer, second stanza. stating that she, “…think[s] of her sometimes now/ and wonder if I am becoming her.”
 These two lines are slightly surprising after the above depiction.
 It makes the reader question what has happened to this woman that she is becoming, or thinks she’s becoming, this witch.

 It becomes clear throughout this stanza that it is solely the process of aging that has turned her into this woman she knew as a child.
-At this point in The Witch’s Life, the narrator goes through personal physical changes she sees happening to her that have led her to this conclusion.
+At this point in ‘The Witch’s Life’, the narrator goes through personal physical changes she sees happening to her that have led her to this conclusion.

 Her shoes have changed, they “turn up like a jester’s.”
 Meaning, the tips appear to have become elongated, probably hard to walk in.
 These make her feel uncomfortable in her own skin and she is perhaps having a hard time getting around.
 She also describes her hair as curling up “individually like toes.”
-Her hair is changing, as she ages, it’s texture and nature is changing too.
+Her hair is changing, as she ages, its texture and nature are changing too.
 It is becoming hard to deal with and is beginning to mirror the hair of the “witch.”

 She has raised her children, and she has shoveled them out of the house, “scoop after scoop.”
 This depiction is an interesting one, shoveling is not an easy task, but is made to seem so in this oversimplification of the process of raising children.
-This means that the speaker has not found the satisfaction in the act she believed she would.
+This means that the speaker has not found satisfaction in the act she believed she would.
 It has become mundane and repetitive like digging a hole.

 The only thing that she finds satisfaction in is with her books, which she says “anoint” her.
 They are so important to the speaker they have taken on a religious connotation.

-She has only a few friends left, the ones that “reach into [her] veins.”
+Moreover, she has only a few friends left, the ones that “reach into [her] veins.”
 These are the friends that truly know her, and see her for who she is.
 They have become a part of her.

 Maybe I am becoming a hermit,